Skip to content

 Contact privacy@mindguard365.com to exercise your rights.
 We may need to verify your identity.

-The App is not directed at children under 13 and we do not knowingly collect personal information from them.
-If you believe a child has provided data, contact us and we will take appropriate steps.
+Mind Guard 365 is intended for people aged 13 and over.
+We ask you to confirm your age in our terms; we do not run intrusive age verification.
+We do not knowingly collect personal information from children under 13, and if you believe a younger child has provided data, contact us and we will take appropriate steps.

-Mind Guard offers self-help and educational tools.
+Mind Guard 365 offers self-help and educational tools.
 It is not a medical device and does not replace professional advice, diagnosis or treatment.
-If you are in crisis use local emergency services or a trusted helpline.
+It does not diagnose, treat or monitor any health condition.
+If you are in crisis use local emergency services or a trusted helpline; see our safety and crisis support page.

 We may update this policy from time to time.
 We will post the new date at the top and, where appropriate, provide additional notice in the App or by email.